1 | Ottoman viper |

 Smooth snakes tend to lurk in tangled undergrowth, hunting for lizards, their main prey.
 Their smoothness is related to this, preventing their scales from snagging on branches disastrously, perhaps the very second before leaping on their meal.
 Smooth snakes are neither enormous nor true constrictors, preferring to apply a couple of loose coils simply to hold their prey in place, before swallowing carefully.

 In northern Turkey, smooth snakes range all the way from the west bordering Bulgaria to the east bordering Armenia.
 However, they’re completely missing from anywhere in the south.
-This species averages at 70cm long.
+This species averages at 70cm long, maximum 92cm (recorded in Russia).

-A relative of Italy’s Aesculapian snake, but much harder to find.
-The Transcaucasian ratsnake (Zamenis hohenackeri) measures less than 1 metre and is fairly dull in colour, with a grey base of scales.
+A relative of Italy’s Aesculapian snake, but much shorter and harder to find.
+The Transcaucasian ratsnake (Zamenis hohenackeri) reaches a record of 85cm and is fairly dull in colour, with a grey base of scales.
 It lives far away from bustling Ankara and metro stations, as its favourite habitats are dry mountain hillsides, with an abundance of rocks and the occasional isolated tree.
 They also appear in spacious forests and river valleys, and near remote villages.

 One of Zamenis hohenackeri’s features is its huge range of altitude.
 Across their range, they’ve been found from 100 to nearly 3000 metres.
 Away from Turkey, they’re found in Lebanon to the south, and Georgia, Azerbaijan and Armenia to the northeast.